Our 2025-2026 Scholarship Program will start accepting Applications from December 1, 2025

-The Alberta Aviation & Aerospace Council (Alberta AAC) recognizes the challenges that come with pursuing aviation training.
+The Alberta AAD recognizes the challenges that come with pursuing aviation training.
 To support individuals in advancing their aviation careers, we offer a range of scholarships.
 We provide five distinct scholarships across Alberta, awarding a total of seven candidates.
 Applicants must be Alberta residents and attend either a post-secondary institution or a certified training facility.
 Scholarship funds will be directed to the recipient's institution on their behalf.
 We encourage passionate individuals with a clear commitment to aviation to apply, following the specific criteria outlined below.

 Emerging Aviator Scholarship